BeastCodZ/VPrep_Interview_Bot/CONTRIBUTING.md

 # Contributing to VPrep_Interview_Bot
-We invite everyone to join us in developing our interview agent (powered by Assembly AI and Gemini).
+We invite everyone to join us in developing our interview agent which is powered by Assembly AI and Gemini).
 This project helps users improve their interview speaking skills.

 We want to make contributing to this project as easy as possible.
 You can